AnyChart/docs.anychart.com/Maps/Move_and_Zoom.md

 ### Enable/Disable

 To enable or disable all interactive features we use {api:anychart.charts.Map#interactivity}.interactivity(){api} method.
-Set "true" or "false" to the method depending if you'd like to enable the map interactivity or disable.
+Set `true` or `false` to the method depending if you'd like to enable the map interactivity or disable.

 **NOTE**: This is a complete interactivity shutdown - you will not see tooltips or be able to hover regions if you disable interactivity in such way.